msssk/jsbp/codecon.md

 	}
 };
 ```
-* Do not reuse variable names as label names
 * Do not use trailing underscores in variable names
 * Specify the value being tested first and the value it is being compared against second in comparisons
 ```javascript